kristinemlarson/gnssrefl/docs/pages/file_structure.md

 We have tried our best to make the orbit files relatively invisible to users.
 But for the sake of completeness, we are either using broadcast navigation files in the RINEX 2.11 format or precise orbits in the sp3 format.
+If you have nav files for your station, we recommend you delete them.
+They are not useful in this code.

 **EXECUTABLES**